 They use devices similar to the Iron Neck which they’ve made themselves.
 For example, McLaren drivers use a helmet attached to pulleys that pull the neck at different angles.

 Here is another example of a lateral neck isometric with a partner from Formula One driver George Russell.

 In the Viper Pilot Neck Health & Conditioning Guide, they don’t mention using the neck bridge once and actually recommend using a device similar to the Iron Neck.
 And these pilots have to withstand G-forces up to nine times of gravity!

 While neck bridging is popular in martial arts mainly due to wrestling, consider using exercises other than the neck bridge for training your neck as there are plenty of variations that can be performed using simple equipment.

-If strengthening your neck is a priority to you, then performing Iron Neck work before your training sessions will allow you to build the volume of neck training without creating too much pain or fatigue.
+If strengthening your neck is a priority to you, then performing Iron Neck work before your training sessions will allow you to build the volume of work for the neck without creating too much pain or fatigue.
 It will also warm your neck up for striking or grappling training.